 2. Get everyone in your party together, gather all of your belongings, queue in a line to pick up numbered tender tickets, and then wait in the designated waiting area for your ticket to be called.
 (Free but time consuming and stressful)

 3. Skip the crowds, sleep in and spend the morning having a leisurely breakfast.
-After 10 am or so, Cruise staff will announce that tender tickets are no longer required.
+After 10 am or so, Cruise staff will announce that tender tickets are no longer required to go to the Belize Cruise Port.
 At this point, gather all of your belongings and head straight down to the gangway and walk directly onto the ferry.
 (My personal choice)

 Have a few photo moments — perfect for social media, your annual newsletter and scrapbook!